By-election: In mixed systems

 Mixed-member proportional representation, additional member, and parallel voting systems, in which some members are chosen by party lists and some from single-member constituencies, usually hold by-elections to fill a vacancy in a constituency seat; for example, the assassination of Shinzo Abe resulted in a by-election in Yamaguchi's 4th district, which Abe represented in the House of Representatives of Japan (elected under parallel voting).
 If a vacancy arises in a party list seat, it would be filled in the manner usual for party-list proportional systems; for example, on the resignation of Darren Hughes from the Parliament of New Zealand in March 2011, Louisa Wall filled the seat after all the five candidates above her on the New Zealand Labour Party's list declined it.

 Exceptions to this rule exist: In the German Bundestag, which uses mixed-member proportional representation, by-elections were originally held upon the vacancy of any constituency seat.
 This was changed in January 1953, since which time vacancies in constituency seats have been filled by the next candidate on the state list of the party which won the seat, in the same manner as vacancies among list seats.
 Confusingly, this change occurred alongside a switch from mixed single vote, where a single set of votes was used for both constituency and list seats, to a conventional two-vote mixed member proportional system – a change which granted constituency members an electoral mandate distinct from the party's list seats.
-By-elections are now only held if a vacancy arises in a constituency seat and there is no associated party list with which to fill it – typically, if the former member was elected as an independent.
-This is referred to as a substitute election (Ersatzwahl).
-Since no independents have been elected to the Bundestag since the first legislative period, no such substitute election has ever taken place.
+By-elections were then only held if a vacancy arose in a constituency seat and there was no associated party list with which to fill it – typically, if the former member was elected as an independent.
+This was referred to as a substitute election (Ersatzwahl).
+Since no independents had been elected to the Bundestag since the first legislative period, no such substitute election ever took place.
+In the 2023 electoral reform (which most prominently changed the rules for electing constituency candidates, so that the party's lowest-performing constituency candidates would not be elected if their election would give the party seats beyond its proportional share of the vote, albeit still retaining separate sets of votes for the constituency and list seats), this has been changed again so that party candidates have to have a party list (and therefore, their vacancies would be filled from the list) and any vacancies left by independent candidates remain vacant until the next election.